FAQs

 You must do 3 things:

-Please note that your Extenuating Circumstances Form must be with your department by Monday February 5th.
+Please note that your Extenuating Circumstances Form must be with your Degree Programme Team by Monday February 10th.

 Please note that as the EYH is part of the formal assessment for your degree, the same rules apply as for exams.
 The explanatory notes detailing what constitutes Extenuating Circumstances are here.